 - Tests total alkalinity, free/combined chlorine, cyanuric acid, calcium hardness & pH

 - For pools & spas

 Steps to Lower Alkalinity

-Here are the steps to lowering the alkalinity in your pool using muriatic acid:
+Here are the steps to lowering the alkalinity in your pool using muriatic acid, like this one:

 - Test the pool water then turn off the pool pump and wait for the water to settle

 - Calculate the amount of muriatic acid necessary to add to the water (generally, it takes 25.6 ounces of full-strength muriatic acid to reduce the alkalinity of a 10,000-gallon pool by 10 ppm).